HankB/provoke_ZFS_corruption/docs/tests/2025-02-11_Linux_Buster_5.10_2.0.3/setup.md

 * `tmux new -s syncoid` and `thrash_syncoid.sh`
 * `tmux new -s snaps` and `manage_snaps.sh` (After tweaking to manage both pools)

 At 1513 after the test was running for hours I was surprised that there was no fragmentation.
 I checked and found that I had apparently forgotten to check perms/ownership and no files were being modified.
 That's now fixed and the test is *really* running.
+And within seconds corruption was produced.